rockycape/rockycape.github.io/README.md

 You may want to buy minecraft  - AUD$35.00 per ninja

-IMPORTANT There is more than one version of minecraft.
+IMPORTANT: There is more than one version of minecraft.
 To make sure that the ninjas can collaborate together it is important to buy minecraft JAVA EDITION (PC & MAC)

 Step 1 - Buy minecraft here --> [https://minecraft.net/en-us/store/](https://minecraft.net/en-us/store/](https://minecraft.net/en-us/store/](https://minecraft.net/en-us/store/)
 Step 2a - PC - Download minecraft here --> [https://launcher.mojang.com/download/MinecraftInstaller.msi](https://launcher.mojang.com/download/MinecraftInstaller.msi)